AI4SCI-HDU/PX-MDsim/README.md

 ### How to Run

 Please ensure that all the files in the `main` directory are placed in the same path.
 Once this is done, you can run the program from that directory.

+You can find detailed instructions and introduction in the software documentation.